ocadotechnology/codeforlife-workspace/CONTRIBUTING.md

 ## Become a Contributor

-To contribute to Code for Life you must sign your email below, affirming that have you have read and agree to the contribution terms stated above.
-All your future contributions must signed with the same email.
+To contribute to Code for Life you must sign your email address below, affirming that you have read and agree to the contribution terms stated above.
+All your future contributions must be signed with the same email address.

 ### How to sign